Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Bookable delivery windows

 Shopware Check: The standard shipping options in Shopware are more B2C-oriented.
-For more complex B2B logistics requirements, extensions or custom developments are necessary.
-Integration with freight forwarding logistics, in particular, often requires specialist development.
+For more complex B2B logistic requirements, extensions or custom developments are necessary.
+Especially the integration with freight logistics often requires custom solutions.

 B2B customers expect access to all relevant documents: